unix1/erlduck/README.md

 Summary
 -------

-In a nutshell, erlduck is an OTP application that sends HTTP requests to api.duckduckgo.com and returns the result.
+In a nutshell, erlduck is an HTTP client application that sends HTTP requests to api.duckduckgo.com and returns the result.
+It uses unix1/httpclient using extend/gun as its HTTP backend.
+This means erlduck will keep configured number of workers (default 2) persistently connected to DuckDuckGo service for fast response times.

-In Erlang-ese: it's a simple OTP application that starts a simple_one_for_one supervisor and dynamically creates worker gen_servers for executing API calls.

 Installation
 ------------